inaka/rest_guidelines/README.md

 - **GET**  `/media/:media_id/update_comment?text=comment%20new%20text`
 > Deleting a comment on a media item:

-- **GET** `/media/:media_id/delete_comment?id=comment1`
+- **GET** `/media/:media_id/delete_comment?id=:id`

 ##### Reasoning
-Using the right HTTP Verb on each resource will make clearer what the resource is made for and what we should expect it to do, receive and return.
+Using the right HTTP Verb on each endpoint will make clearer what the endpoint is made for and what we should expect it to do, receive and return.

 ---

-#### Use Nouns for endpoints names ( URLs )
+#### Use Nouns for endpoints names (URLs)

-> Your resources should be always nouns and no verbs.
+> Your endpoints names should be always nouns, not verbs.

 ##### Examples

 ###### Good

-> Getting an entity
+> Getting a user

-- **GET** `/entities/:id`
+- **GET** `/users/:id`
-  This retrieve the entity with the Id you pass along the URL.
+  The endpoint retrieves the user with the id you pass along in the usl.

-> Creating an entity:
+> Creating a user:

-- **POST** `/entities`
+- **POST** `/users`
-  This creates an entity with the info you pass along the request body ( We'll get to this later ).
+  This creates a user with the info you pass along in the request body.

-> Deleting an entity
+> Deleting a post

-- **DELETE** `/entities/:id`
+- **DELETE** `/users/:id`
-  This Deletes the entity with the id you pass along the URL
+  This Deletes the user with the id you pass along in the url

 ###### Bad

-> Getting an entity
+> Getting a post

-- **GET** `/get/entity?id=:id`
+- **GET** `/get/posts?id=:id`
+  This is wrong because you already established that it is a GET.
+Using /get on the endpoint name is redundant

-> Creating an entity
+> Creating a post

-- **POST** `/create/entity`
+- **POST** `/create/post`
+  Same as above, you already estabished that you're going to create something with the **POST** so, again, the create is redundant

-> Deleting an entity
+> Deleting a post

-- **DELETE** `/delete_entity/:id`
+- **POST** `/delete_post/:id`
+  In thi case not only you're being redundant by putting the verb delete on the endpoint name, but you're doing a wrong redundancy because it is actually a **POST** request and they're not for deleting objects
 ##### Reasoning

-Your resources should reflect what they do based on the HTTP Verb plus the resource name ( Noun ).
+Your endpoind should reflect what they do based on the HTTP Verb plus the endpoing name (noun).
 So it make sense that doing a **GET** to `/entities` retrieves a list of entities.
 In exchange, doing a **GET** to `/get/entity` looks redundant and is not self descriptive.
+One more example: **POST** to `/update_entity/:id` that, semantically speaking, means you're Creating an `update_entity` object with the id on the url IS WRONG.
+This should be achived by **PUT** or **PATCH** `/entities/:id`

 ---

 #### Plural nouns or singular nouns?

-> If your resource contains a list or a group of entities insted of just one then it should be named with a plural noun.
-If it always contains on single entity then it should be named with a singular noun.
+> If your endpoint retrieves a list or a group of entities instead of just one then it should be named with a plural noun.
+If it always contains a single entity then it should be named with a singular noun.

 ##### Examples

 ###### Good

-> Getting comments from an entity
+> Getting comments from a post

-- **GET** `/entities/:id/comments`
+- **GET** `/posts/:id/comments`
-  This retrieve a list of comments for the entity with the Id you pass along the URL.
+  The endpoint retrieves a list of comments for the post with the id you pass along in the url.

-> Getting the likes count of an entity
+> Getting the likes count of a post

-- **GET** `/entities/:id/like_count`
+- **GET** `/posts/:id/like_count`
-  This gets the likes count of  an entity with the Id you pass along the URL.
+  The endpoint  the likes count of  a post with the id you pass along in the url.

-> Deleting all the comments from an entity
+> Deleting all the comments from a post

-- **DELETE** `/entities/:id/comments`
+- **DELETE** `/posts/:id/comments`
-  This Deletes all the comments fomr the entity with the id you pass along the URL
+  The endpoint deletes all the comments from the post with the id you pass along in the url

 ###### Bad

-> Getting an entity
+> Getting a post

-- **GET** `/entity/:id`
+- **GET** `/post/:id`
+  You're getting a post from a list/group of posts, so it should be plural `/posts/:id`

-> Creating an entity:
+> Creating a post

-- **POST** `/entities`
+- **PATCH** `/posts/`
+  You're trying to update a post but you're not passing the id on the url.
+Passing it along in the request body is wrong.

-> Deleting a comment from an entity
+> Deleting a comment from a post

-- **DELETE** `/entities/:id/comment/:id`
+- **DELETE** `/posts/:post_id/comment/:id`
+  Here you have a list/group of comments so it should be plural `/posts/:post_id/comments/:id`.
+I changed `comment` for `comments`

 ##### Reasoning

-Your resource should be clear about the fact that it is a single object or a group/list of objects
+Your endpoint name should be clear about the fact that it affects a single object or a group/list of objects.
+When you have singular resources, use singular nouns.
+When you have multiple resources affected by and endpoint, use plural nouns.

 ***